 Wimbledon EFL Lesson – Game, Set and Match!

 Wimbledon is one of the world’s biggest tennis tournaments and the most prestigious of the Majors.
 These few weeks of Grand Slam tennis offer a great chance to prepare a sporty EFL lesson with a traditional British flavour.
-This year, the tournament runs from 27th June until 10th July 2022, so grab your racket and let’s explore the traditions of Wimbledon and learn some useful tennis vocabulary!
+Grab your racket and let’s explore the traditions of Wimbledon and learn some useful tennis vocabulary!
 Continue reading